gustafnk/microservice-websites/index.md

 In the beginning of the product development, include stylesheets references in the CSI responses.
 The services should expose a JavaScript file that in turns calls a script loader.
 The consumers should reference that JavaScript file at the bottom of each page.

 When ESI is part of the infrastructure, remove the references to the JavaScript script loader and inline the scripts with the transcluded content.
 Note that this operation crosses two service boundaries, so it either needs to be coordinated or the scripts need to be able to detect if they have already been loaded (and then do nothing).

+Separate style/script fragments and content fragments to avoid duplication of link/script tags.

 <a name="server-driven-partial-updates"></a>